Uterine fibroid: Prognosis

 About 1 out of 1,000 lesions are or become malignant, typically as a leiomyosarcoma on histology.
 A sign that a lesion may be malignant is growth after menopause.
 There is no consensus among pathologists regarding the transformation of leiomyoma into a sarcoma.

 Metastasis

-There are a number of rare conditions in which fibroids metastasize, for example extrauterine fibroids.
-They still grow in a benign fashion, but can be dangerous depending on their location.
+There are rare conditions in which fibroids metastasize, for example, extrauterine fibroids.
+They still grow benignly, but can be dangerous depending on their location.

 Epidemiology

 About 20% to 80% of women develop fibroids by the age of 50.
-Globally in 2013 it was estimated that 171 million women were affected.
+Globally, in 2013, it was estimated that 171 million women were affected.
 They are typically found during the middle and later reproductive years.
 After menopause they usually decrease in size.
 Surgery to remove uterine fibroids occurs more frequently in women in "higher social classes".
 Adolescents develop uterine fibroids much less frequently than older women.
-Up to 50% of people with uterine fibroids have no symptoms.
+Up to 50% of women with uterine fibroids have no symptoms.
 The prevalence of uterine fibroids among teenagers is 0.4%.